 Image Credit: YouTube

-The ultimate guide to YouTube Music, whether you’re a user or an artist wondering how to upload to YouTube Music.
+The ultimate guide to YouTube Music, whether you’re a user or an artist wondering about uploading music to YouTube Music.

 YouTube Music is YouTube’s music streaming service, a standalone platform available as an app and on desktop around the world.
 With millions of subscribers and millions of songs, it’s one of the biggest streaming platforms available.